Criticism of capitalism: Marxism

-In conjunction with his criticism of capitalism was Marx's belief that the working class, due to its relationship to the means of production and numerical superiority under capitalism, would be the driving force behind the socialist revolution.
+In conjunction with his criticism of capitalism, Marx believed that the working class, due to its relationship to the means of production and its numerical superiority under capitalism, would be the driving force behind the socialist revolution.

 In Imperialism, the Highest Stage of Capitalism (1916), Vladimir Lenin further developed Marxist theory and argued that capitalism necessarily led to monopoly capitalism and the export of capital—which he also called "imperialism"—to find new markets and resources, representing the last and highest stage of capitalism.
 Some 20th-century Marxian economists consider capitalism to be a social formation where capitalist class processes dominate, but are not exclusive.

-To these thinkers, capitalist class processes are simply those in which surplus labor takes the form of surplus value, usable as capital; other tendencies for utilization of labor nonetheless exist simultaneously in existing societies where capitalist processes predominate.
-However, other late Marxian thinkers argue that a social formation as a whole may be classed as capitalist if capitalism is the mode by which a surplus is extracted, even if this surplus is not produced by capitalist activity as when an absolute majority of the population is engaged in non-capitalist economic activity.
+To these thinkers, capitalist class processes are simply those in which surplus labor takes the form of surplus value, usable as capital; other tendencies of the utilization of labor nonetheless exist simultaneously in societies where capitalist processes predominate.
+However, other late Marxian thinkers argue that a social formation as a whole may be classed as capitalist if capitalism is the mode by which a surplus is extracted, even if this surplus is not produced by capitalist activity, as when an absolute majority of the population is engaged in non-capitalist economic activity.

 In Limits to Capital (1982), David Harvey outlines an overdetermined, "spatially restless" capitalism coupled with the spatiality of crisis formation and resolution.
 Harvey used Marx's theory of crisis to aid his argument that capitalism must have its "fixes", but that we cannot predetermine what fixes will be implemented, nor in what form they will be.
-His work on contractions of capital accumulation and international movements of capitalist modes of production and money flows has been influential.
+His work on the contraction of capital accumulation and the international movements of capitalist modes of production and money flows has been influential.
 According to Harvey, capitalism creates the conditions for volatile and geographically uneven development.

-Sociologists such as Ulrich Beck envisioned the society of risk as a new cultural value which saw risk as a commodity to be exchanged in globalized economies.
-This theory suggested that disasters and capitalist economy were inevitably entwined.
-Disasters allow the introduction of economic programs which otherwise would be rejected as well as decentralizing the class structure in production.
+Sociologists such as Ulrich Beck envisioned the society of risk as a new cultural value, treating risk as a commodity to be exchanged in globalized economies.
+This theory suggested that disasters and the capitalist economy were inevitably entwined.
+Disasters allow the introduction of economic programs that would otherwise be rejected, as well as the decentralization of the class structure in production.